-There are many beaches in Los Angeles that are perfect for dogs, but the best one depends on your preference and location.
-If you want to find a dog-friendly beach in Los Angeles that’s close to your home, consider Balboa Peninsula, Hermosa Beach, Wildwood Dog Beach, or Staircase Beach.
+Many beaches in Los Angeles are perfect for dogs, but the best one depends on your preference and location.
+If you want a dog-friendly beach in Los Angeles close to your home, consider Balboa Peninsula, Hermosa Beach, Wildwood Dog Beach, or Staircase Beach.
 All of these locations are great for both you and your dog.
 Just make sure to bring your dog’s leash, too!

-Polliwog Dog Park in the Meadows neighborhood of Manhattan Beach is a great place to take your pooch.
-With lots of space to run and play, this park is perfect for small dogs and large dogs alike.
+Polliwog Dog Park in the Meadows neighborhood of Manhattan Beach is a great place to take your pup.
+With lots of space to run and play, this park is perfect for small and large dogs.
 The park also features plenty of shade and paved paths.
-There’s also a dog pond, so your pooch can swim and cool off in the water.
-The beach has a range of amenities for dogs, including a concession stand and pet wash.
+There’s also a dog pond, so your pup can swim and cool off in the water.
+The beach has a range of dog amenities, including a concession stand and pet wash.

-Hermosa Beach is one of the few places in Los Angeles that is dedicated to off-leash dogs.
+Hermosa Beach is one of the few places in Los Angeles dedicated to off-leash dogs.
 The dog-friendly section of the beach stretches from Sunset Park to the U.S. Naval Station, and there are several doggy bathrooms available for use by owners.
-Dogs are also allowed to enjoy the doggy showers, so bring the whole family!
-And don’t forget to bring your pooch along on hikes or biking trips!
+Dogs can also enjoy the doggy showers, so bring the whole family!
+And don’t forget to bring your pup along on hikes or biking trips!

-If you are looking for a beach that is perfect for your dog, the Balboa Peninsula is a great option.
+If you are looking for a perfect beach for your dog, the Balboa Peninsula is a great option.
 The Balboa Peninsula is home to two piers: the Newport Pier and the Balboa Pier.
-Both of these piers are a great place to take your dog for a walk or swim.
-In addition to being great for dogs, they are both a great place to go for a family outing.
+These piers are great places to take your dog for a walk or swim.
+In addition to being great for dogs, they are both great places to go for a family outing.

-Balboa Peninsula Beach has a dog-friendly atmosphere but there are strict rules, such as no letting your dog run off leash.
+Balboa Peninsula Beach has a dog-friendly atmosphere, but strict rules exist, such as not letting your dog run off-leash.
 Visitors are also required to pick up after their dogs.
-Visitors who bring their dog to this beach give it rave reviews.
-Visitors are required to bring their own clean-up bags.
-Dogs must be leashed and keep to the designated hours to avoid getting fined.
+Visitors who bring their dogs to this beach give it rave reviews.
+Visitors are required to bring their clean-up bags.
+Dogs must be leashed and kept to the designated hours to avoid getting fined.

 Ocean Beach is another dog-friendly beach that opened in 1972.
-The beach is large, sandy and has plenty of room for pups to run around.
-There are no hourly restrictions on how long your pup can spend on the beach.
+The beach is significant, sandy, and has plenty of room for pups to run around.
+There are no hourly restrictions on how long your puppy can spend on the beach.
 Ocean Beach Dog Beach is located north of the Ocean Beach Bike Path and near the mouth of the San Diego River.
 The beach has a foot-washing area for pups.

 Wildwood Dog Beach

 If you’re looking for a dog park or beach that welcomes large and small dogs, Wildwood Dog Park and Beach is the place for you.
-Located at 3000 Boardwalk, this dog park and beach offers fenced in large and small dog areas, fresh water, and toys and obstacles for your pup to enjoy.
+Located at 3000 Boardwalk, this dog park and beach offers fenced-in large and small dog areas, fresh water, toys, and obstacles for your pup to enjoy.
 You can even let your dog walk on the beach between the streets.
-Wildwood is a great spot for a family picnic.
+Wildwood is an excellent spot for a family picnic.

-The park and beach were rebuilt in 2017 and now offer an off-leash dog area, fresh water, toys, and obstacles.
+The park and beach were rebuilt in 2017 and offered an off-leash dog area, fresh water, toys, and obstacles.
 Dogs can even swim in the ocean!
 Just be sure to bring your leash and clean-up bags.
-The dog park and beach are also Wag-friendly so you don’t have to worry about your pup getting lost.
-The location is also located near the Boardwalk, so you can walk your pup in style without worrying about being caught in the surf.
+The dog park and beach are also Wag-friendly, so you don’t have to worry about your pup getting lost.
+The location is also located near the Boardwalk, so you can walk your dog in style without worrying about being caught in the surf.

-In addition to being dog friendly, Hunting Dog Beach in Los Angeles is also ideal for a day at the beach.
-You and your pooch can run or walk around the dog-friendly section between 21st Street and Seapoint Street.
-Even though the beach has a six-foot leash requirement, residents know that this rule is rarely enforced, so if your pooch is well-behaved, they will be safe and welcome.
+In addition to being dog-friendly, Hunting Dog Beach in Los Angeles is also ideal for a day at the beach.
+You and your pup can run around the dog-friendly section between 21st Street and Seapoint Street.
+Even though the beach has a six-foot leash requirement, residents know that this rule is rarely enforced, so if your pup is well-behaved, it will be safe and welcome.

-While you’re at the beach, take your dog off-leash for a while!
+While at the beach, take your dog off-leash for a while!
 This beach is perfect for swimming and has white sand shores and a boardwalk.
 You can also take your pup for a dip in the surf if they are old enough.
-The dog park’s volunteer organization holds fundraisers and social events that bring the community together.
+The dog park’s volunteer organization holds fundraisers and social events that unite the community.
 The beach is accessible from the far southwest corner of the park.

-In Orange County, Hunting Dog Beach is another great place to take your pooch.
+Hunting Dog Beach is another excellent place to take your pup in Orange County.
 This beach allows dogs between 21st Street and Seapoint Street.
 While it has signs stating that dogs must be on a leash, residents know that this rule is rarely enforced.
 If your pup is well-behaved, there won’t be a problem.
 So bring extra water and sunscreen!

 Point Mugu State Park

 Located on the Pacific Coast, Point Mugu State Park is the perfect place to take your dog for a stroll.
-With 3.6 miles of beach and rocky bluffs, two major river canyons, and wide grassy valleys, this park offers the perfect combination of dog-friendly beaches and lush, native forest.
-Mugu Beach is open to dogs of all sizes, and it also has coin-operated bathrooms.
+With 3.6 miles of beach and rocky bluffs, two major river canyons, and broad grassy valleys, this park offers the perfect combination of dog-friendly beaches and lush native forests.
+Mugu Beach is open to dogs of all sizes and has coin-operated bathrooms.

 Leo Carrillo State Park is one of the few dog-friendly beaches in the Los Angeles area.
 A recent rule change by the California State Parks clarified that dogs must be on a 6-foot leash and accompanied by a person who can control the dog.
-Dogs are allowed west of lifeguard tower 3 at this beach, but not east.
-For dogs that want to swim with their people, Leo Carrillo is the best beach to visit.
+Dogs are allowed west of lifeguard tower three at this beach, but not east.
+Leo Carrillo is the best beach for dogs that want to swim with their people.

 Rosie’s Dog Beach is another dog-friendly beach in Los Angeles County.
-This beach is popular among dog owners.
+This beach is famous among dog owners.
 Because it is off-leash, dogs of all sizes are welcome.
-The beach has lifeguards and restrooms, so you can enjoy your trip with your pooch.
+The beach has lifeguards and restrooms so that you can enjoy your trip with your pup.
 It’s a great place to take your dog to the beach without worrying about him getting hurt or injuring other people.